timmy-newtron/notifications/README.md

 This will start a web server listening on port 8080.
 You can send notifications to the server using the API described below.

+### Configuration

+Notice that the teams notifier requires a valid webhook URL.
+Currently this is hard coded into the constructor, both in notifications.go and in the tests.
+You can change this to your own webhook URL if you want to test the teams notifier.
+This will be moved to a configuration / env file in the future.

 ## Testing

 To run the tests, you can use the following command: